open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing app|0 or 1|The sample web application for reference, users should use their own application server

-Follow the steps below to set up an GPU-accelerated MCU cluster:
+Follow the steps below to set up an MCU cluster:
 1. Make sure you have installed the MCU package on each machine before launching the cluster which has been described in section [Install the MCU package](#Conferencesection2_3_3).
 2. Choose a primary machine.
+This machine must be visible to clients(such as browsers and mobile apps).
+3. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

+    1) Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+    ===to be filled

-3. You can run MCU manager nuve and the application on the primary machine without any MCU worker node with following commands:
+4. Run MCU manager nuve and the application on the primary machine with following commands:

         cd Release-<Version>/
         bin/daemon.sh start nuve
         bin/daemon.sh start app

-4. Choose a slave machine.
-5. Edit the configuration file Release-<Version>/etc/woogeen_config.js on the slave machines:

-    1) Make sure the config.rabbit.port and config.rabbit.host point to the RabbitMQ server.
-    2) For portal node, make sure the config.erizoController.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
-    3) For any agent node, make sure the config.erizoAgent.networkInterface is specified to the correct network interface which the media streams are expected to be transmitted.

-6. Run the following commands to launch one or multiple MCU worker nodes on this slave machine:
+5. Choose a machine to run cluster_manager.
+This machine need not to be visible to clients, but must be visible to nuve and all workers.
+6. Edit the configurations of cluster_manager in Release-<Version>/cluster_manager.toml.

+   ===to be filled===

+7. Run the cluster_manager with following commands:

         cd Release-<Version>/
-        bin/daemon.sh start start portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent
+        bin/daemon.sh start cluster_manager

-7. Repeat step 4 to 6 to launch as many MCU slave machines as you need.

-### 2.3.11 Stop the GPU-accelerated MCU cluster {#Conferencesection2_3_11}

-To stop the GPU-accelerated MCU cluster, follow these steps:
+8. Choose worker machines to run portals.
+These machines must be visible to clients.
+9. Edit the configuration items of portals in Release-<Version>/controller/controller.toml.

+    1) Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+    2) Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    ===to be filled===

+10. Choose worker machines to run webrtc-agents and/or rtsp-agents and/or recording-agents and/or audio-agents and/or video-agents.
+These machines must be visible to each other, and if webrtc-agents are running on them, they must be visible to clients.
+11. Edit the configuration items in Release-<Version>/agent.toml.

+    ===to be filled===

-1. Run the following commands on primary node to stop the application and MCU manager nuve:
+12. Run the following commands to launch one or multiple MCU worker nodes on these work machines:

         cd Release-<Version>/
+        bin/daemon.sh start portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent

+13. Repeat step 10 to 12 to launch as many MCU worker machines as you need.

+### 2.3.9 Stop the MCU cluster {#Conferencesection2_3_9}

+To stop the MCU cluster, follow these steps:
+1. Run the following commands on primary machine to stop the application and MCU manager nuve:

+        cd Release-<Version>/
         bin/daemon.sh stop app
         bin/daemon.sh stop nuve

-2. Run the following commands on slave node to stop MCU worker nodes installed on this node:
+2. Run the following commands on cluster manager machine to stop the cluster manager:

         cd Release-<Version>/
+        bin/daemon.sh stop cluster_manager

-        bin/daemon.sh stop portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent
+3. Run the following commands on worker machines to stop cluster workers: cd Release-<Version>/ bin/daemon.sh stop portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent